kubecost/docs/cost-allocation.md

 View either cumulative costs measured over the selected time window, or run rate (e.g. hourly, daily, monthly) based on the average resources allocated.

 ### 2. Aggregation
 Aggregate cost by namespace, deployment, service and other native Kubernetes concepts.
 You can also view cost by other meaningful aggregations like Team, Department, or Product.
-These aggregations are based on Kubernetes labels or annotations, which can be configured in Settings.
+These aggregations are based on Kubernetes labels or annotations, from both the pod and namespace-level, with labels at the pod-level being favored over the namespace label when both are present.
+The label name used for these concepts can be configured in Settings.
 Resources without a label/annotation will be shown as Not Assigned.

 ### 3. Time window
 The designated time window for measuring costs.